Thermodynamic Basis of Sugar-Dependent Polymer Stabilization: Informing Biologic Formulation Design: Results and Discussion

 We compare the $\Delta \Delta S_{mix}$ across high-concentration monosaccharide and their corresponding disaccharide solutions, to isolate the contribution of local solvent mixing entropy and evaluate its utility as a proxy for the polymer-solvent interaction entropy.
 Fig. \ref{fig:delta-entropy-highconc-localrad7} shows the $\Delta \Delta S_{mix}$ calculated from a local radius of 7 \AA.
 The results observed are unchanged with variations in the local radius from 5 \AA ~to 10 \AA ~as shown in SI Fig. S9.
 From Fig. \ref{fig:delta-entropy-highconc-localrad7}, we see that 1 M trehalose has a lower $\Delta \Delta S_{mix}$ than 2 M $\alpha$-glucose and $\Delta \Delta S_{mix}$ of 2 M $\alpha$-gluc+$\beta$-fruc is lower than that of 1 M sucrose.
+Larger (more positive) $\Delta\Delta S_{mix}$ values correspond to a greater tendency for unfolding, indicating that sucrose promotes unfolding the most, while the $\alpha$-glucose + $\beta$-fructose mixture promotes it the least.
 These results complement our thermodynamic decomposition by differentiating the extent of entropic contributions from various excipients at high concentrations.
-Thus, we infer that $\Delta \Delta S_{mix}$ captures essential features of polymer–solvent interaction entropy and offers a physically interpretable and computationally efficient measure to assess the entropic component of polymer stabilization.